Join OWA’s Editorial Mentorship Program

-Contributors submit story ideas (don’t draft up the story just yet!) to the editors at OWA.
-Our editors then work with contributors to refine ideas so they will best appeal to our audience.
+1. Participants submit story ideas (i.e. the pitch: a summary of a potential piece and why it matters) to the editors at OWA.
+Don’t draft up the story just yet!
+Our editors then work with contributors to refine ideas so they will best appeal to a specific audience.

-Tip: Before you pitch: Read a few of our published articles to get an idea of our voice, our flow, our style, etc. This is always a good idea with any new publication you intend to write for.
-(And don’t worry if you haven’t written a pitch before; we’ll help you if you want to learn!)
+Tip: Before you pitch, read a few of our published articles to get an idea of our voice, our flow, our style, etc. This is always a good idea with any new publication you intend to write for.
+(And don’t worry if you haven’t written a pitch before; ask us how!)

 These are OWA’s guidelines:

 - All submitted content must be original and not posted elsewhere, before or after being published on OWA’s website, unless prior permission is given from an OWA editor.